Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Derivation

 To simplify \eqref{eq:lp_der_almost}, we make the \textit{ansatz} that the range of $\bh(\bx_{k,i}; \bW_{-L})$ under the constraint $\|\bW_{-L}\|^2 \le C_2$ is approximately an ellipse in the sense that

 for some $C_2' > 0$.
 Loosely speaking, this ansatz asserts that $\bH$ should be regarded as a variable in an $\ell_2$ space.
-To shed light on this point, note that $\bh_{k,i}$ intuitively lives in the dual space of $\bW$ in view of the appearance of the product $\bW \bh_{k,i}$ in the objective.
+To shed light on the rationale behind the ansatz, note that $\bh_{k,i}$ intuitively lives in the dual space of $\bW$ in view of the appearance of the product $\bW \bh_{k,i}$ in the objective.
 Furthermore, $\bW$ is in an $\ell_2$ space for the $\ell_2$ constraint on it.
-Hence, the rationale behind the ansatz follows from the self-duality of $\ell_2$ spaces.
+Last, note that $\ell_2$ spaces are self-dual.

 Inserting this approximation into \eqref{eq:lp_der_almost}, we obtain the following optimization program, which we call the Layer-Peeled Model: